 9. lllumina read cleaning.

 Note: Figure 2 summarizes the bioinformatics portion of this protocol.
-For a full list of all programs and resources used in for the bioinformatics section of this protocol, refer to Table 1.
+For a full list of all programs and resources used in the bioinformatics section of this protocol, refer to Table 1.
 In addition, Supplemental File 1 contains command line examples for each of the following bioinformatics protocol steps.

 9.1) Use ssaha229 (Table 1) to identify matches of 95% identity or higher to the NCBI UniVec Core database (Table 1), A. albopictus rRNA sequence (GenBank #L22060.1), and sequencing adapters (detailed command-line examples provided in Supplemental File 1).
-Remove read pairs with matches using perl or a similar scripting tool, for example by adapting the provided perl script (Supplemental File 2).
+Remove read pairs with matches using Perl or a similar scripting tool, for example by adapting the provided Perl script (Supplemental File 2).

 9.2) Clean remaining reads with the SolexaQA package30 (Table 1; Supplemental File 1): trim regions with a phred score equivalent of less than 20 using the default settings of DynamicTrim.pl.